top of page

 Shown: pink denim jacket with our "Doing My Best" patch.
 Mood.

 1. Lay your garment flat.
-If it’s a bag or hat, stuff it with a towel so it holds its shape.
+If it’s a bag or hat, stuff it with a towel so it keeps its shape.

-2. Set your iron to the highest temperature safe for the fabric — no steam!
+2. Set your iron to the highest safe temperature for your fabric — steam off.

-4. Cover with a cloth (like a pillowcase or tea towel).
+4. Cover everything with a cloth (a pillowcase or tea towel works).

-5. Press the iron down firmly for 30–60 seconds.
-Cover every corner.
+5. Press firmly for 30–60 seconds, making sure every corner gets attention.

-6. Flip it over and iron the back of the patch too — another 30 seconds.
+6. Flip your garment and heat the back of the patch for another 30 seconds.

 7. Check the edges.
-If they lift, re-iron until fully secure.
+If they lift, re-iron until they lie flat.

 🧼 Keeping Your Patch Looking Fresh

-• Sew around the edges for a more permanent hold
+• Sew around the edges for extra security

 • Wash in cold or lukewarm water